zhiqic/GSRFormer/README.md

 ```

 ## License
-Released under the Apache 2.0 license.
-Refer to [LICENSE](LICENSE) for details.
+Refer to the Apache 2.0 license provided in [LICENSE](LICENSE) for usage details.

+Join us in our journey towards richer, more intuitive machine interpretations of the visual world.
+Explore GSRFormer today!